-Best chess player of all time from my point of view: Garry Kasparov.
+Best chess player of all time from my point of view: Carlsen, and Garry Kasparov.
 Garry was for more than twenty years in a row the undisputed number one, consecutively at the top in a ultra-intensive and never-ever-before-so-hard-and-rapidly-changing revolutionized computer chess world of the present day; by a nose in front of Bobby Fischer (he was overwhelming dominating for a concise time, from 1970 to 1972, but afterwards volunteerly absent, though inventing the digital clock).
-Followed then maybe by Capablanca, Karpov, Korchnoi, the Lion from Leningrad, and Tal, the Wizard from Riga, and Anand, and Morphy, of course.
+Followed then maybe by Capablanca, Alekhine, Lasker in the first half of the 20th century, after World War II mentioned Kasparov, Karpov, Korchnoi, the Lion from Leningrad, and Tal, the Wizard from Riga, and Anand.
+Of course, Steinitz and Morphy, are to be named, too.

 A honorable mention goes also to Prof. Max Euwe, one of the rare amateurs (or just part-time professionals) in modern history as Prof. Reuben Fine, Samuel Reshevsky, Miguel Najdorf, or Wolfgang Unzicker, and so many further chess greats near equal, it all depends of the criteria you use for chess strength & ingenuity: